SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 Floating-point numbers have values for negative zero, infinity, and negative infinity, which represent overflow and underflow in calculations.
-They also have include not-a-number (NaN) values to represent an invalid or undefined result, such as dividing zero by zero.
+They also have not-a-number (NaN) values to represent an invalid or undefined result, such as dividing zero by zero.
 This behavior is different from integers,